microsoft/Microsoft-QnA/README.md

 <br></br>

-### Approved questions and contributors
+### Frequently Asked Questions
-Please check this section regularly as we continue to update the approved questions and the successful CFC submissions.
+Please check this section regularly.
+<b> How do I know that I would not be answering a question that has been answered?</b>
+Approved submissions to the CFC and their respective questions will be displayed in the section "Contributors" below.
+This information will be provided for at the beginning of every week.
+Before submitting a CFC, all content creators should check that they do not submit a repeat question.

 <br></br>